 click here for a pdf version of this destination write-up - easier to print - no photos

-Sri Lanka is famous for the endemism of its plants, birds and other animal.
-Some 35 bird species have been given full endemic status, including the wonderful Red-faced Malkoha, Ceylon Blue Magpie, Layard’s Parakeet, Ceylon Swallow and Yellow-eared Bulbul.
+Sri Lanka is famous for the endemism of its plants, birds and other animals.
+Some 35 bird species have been given full endemic status, including the wonderful Red-faced Malkoha, Sri Lanka Blue Magpie, Layard’s Parakeet, Sri Lanka Swallow and Yellow-eared Bulbul.
 We have a good chance of seeing all of Sri Lanka’s unique species.
 The island also attracts some very special wintering birds, and is home to an array of fabulous butterflies, making it one of the world’s biodiversity hotspots.

 For many years we have wanted to run a tour to this verdant, beautiful island, since the birds are special and most are easily seen.
 But we had been put off by a lack of good accommodation near some of the birdwatching sites.
 Now, after improvements in infrastructure, we are pleased to offer an innovative itinerary which includes the less well known but wonderful Wilpattu National Park, and a high level of comfort throughout.
 The lower elevations are hot and humid all year so good hotels make a real difference.
 For instance, Sinharaja is a fabulous rainforest experience which is made all the better for staying at a nearby lodge with lovely rooms and a pool in a beautiful hillside setting.

 Despite its turbulent history, this island nation is now peaceful and quiet.
 On our tour we will encounter sacred temples, the welcoming Buddhist culture, outstanding landscapes, and architecture from the European colonial periods.
 All in all Sri Lanka promises a holiday full of spectacular, unique wildlife on a sun-blessed, tropical island with a varied cultural backdrop.